 All the monitoring programmes were developed separately and despite being based on the guidelines developed by a local NGO in the “Seabird monitoring handbook for Seychelles” (ref, date), guidelines are limited to a description of the methods to obtain breeding success data, and not specifically how to set up a long-term monitoring programme.
 The studies varied in area covered, monitoring duration, frequency, methods and monitoring area habitat type (Table 2).

 Figure 1: Map of showing location of Seychelles and the five monitoring site locations.

-Table 1: Details of the five islands in the study, including protection status, size, geomorphology, location, management/ownership, population estimates, nest predators and other potentially disruptive species.
+Table 1: Details of the five study locations.